learosema/magic-pixels/README.md

 ## Getting started

-- First, add colorful pixels to your project via `npm install magic-pixels`.
+- First, add it to your project via `npm install magic-pixels`.
 - Add a `<canvas>` element to your DOM
 - Initialize the WebGL renderer
 - Add a resize event handler